-External USB Flash Drive (not included with the instrument): This memory may be selected as the destination for saved measurements and setups for the instrument.
+External USB Memory Device (not included with the instrument): This memory may be selected as the destination for saved measurements and setups for the instrument.
 The user can also copy the contents of the internal disk-on-chip memory to the external flash memory for storage or data transfer.
 The external Flash USB can be reformatted or sanitized using software on a PC.

-Refer to the Chapter 4, "File Management" for additional information on saving and copying files to the USB flash drive.
+Refer to Chapter 4, "File Management" for additional information on saving and copying files to the USB memory device.